Applying clock comparison methods to pulsar timing observations: Acknowledgements

 \section{Acknowledgements}

-This work is funded by the ANR Programme d'Investissement d'Avenir (PIA) under the FIRST-TF network (ANR-10-LABX-48-01) project and the Oscillator IMP project (ANR-11-EQPX-0033-OSC-IMP), and by grants from the R\'{e}gion Bourgogne Franche Comt\'{e} intended to support the PIA.
+This work is funded by the ANR Programme d'Investissement d'Avenir (PIA) under the FIRST-TF network (ANR-10-LABX-48-01) project and the Oscillator IMP project (ANR-11-EQPX-0033-OSC-IMP) and the EUR EIPHI Graduate School (ANR-17-EURE-00002), and by grants from the R\'{e}gion Bourgogne Franche Comt\'{e} intended to support the PIA.

 The Nan{\c c}ay radio Observatory is operated by the Paris Observatory, associated to the French Centre National de la Recherche Scientifique (CNRS).
 We acknowledge financial support from "Programme National de Cosmologie and Galaxies" (PNCG) and "Programme National Hautes Energies" (PNHE) funded by CNRS/INSU-IN2P3-INP, CEA and CNES, France.